TristanWebber/garage_monitor/README.md

 - Telemetry
 - Interrupts

-At the early implementations, some of these aspects will be dealt with in single-liners or not at all.
+In the early implementations, some of these aspects will be dealt with in single-liners or not at all.
 The later projects will aim to pick one or more of these features as a theme of exploration.

 ## Solutions